-- Intel I series processor (i3, i5 or i7) (Windows or Macintosh)
+- I series processor (i5 or i7) (Windows or Macintosh)

-- Windows 7, Windows 8.1, Windows 10 or Mac OS.
+- Windows 10 (Enterprise or Pro) or Mac OS X

 - 8-16 GB RAM

 - 250 GB hard drive or greater

+- 2GB Graphics Card minimum

+- (we recommended a dedicated graphics card such as Nvidea or AMD, rather than an integrated graphics card)

 - 10/100/1000 Mbps Ethernet Network

-- Wireless Network card
+- Wireless Network Card

+- CD-DVD writer (if desired and available as an option)

 - 15"+ laptop screen size

 - 3-year warranty strongly recommended

 Note: For students choosing Macintosh computers, the Windows operating system needs to be purchased, and can be installed to run through either BootCamp (dual-boot setup) or through a virtual machine like Parallels Desktop (Parallels 10 or better is recommended).
 Through these, an Apple computer can run any Windows-based software used in the school.
-Using Parallels, 8GB RAM isreally an absolute minimum.
+Using Parallels, 8GB RAM is really an absolute minimum.
 16GB is recommended.
-This is stressed because Apple solders RAM down in their latest models, (a trend which is likely to continue) meaning, you CANNOT upgrade RAM after the fact.
-4GB or 8GB may feel great in the native computing environments, but later on when you're asking Parallels to run 3ds Max, Revit, Rhino on 2GB or 4GB under the Mac umbrella running Illustrator and Photoshop, etc. you can hit the ceiling really fast.
+This is stressed because Apple solders RAM down in their latest models, (a trend which is likely to continue) meaning you CANNOT upgrade RAM after the fact.
+4GB or 8GB may feel great in the native computing environments, but later on when you're asking Parallels to run 3ds Max, Revit, Rhino on 2GB or 4GB under the Mac umbrella running Illustrator and Photoshop, etc., you can hit the ceiling really fast.
 This could just be the kind of issue where your \$2000 laptop becomes a \$2000 paperweight as the system grinds to a halt.
+In addition, students often do not partition enough of their hard drive for use on the PC side.
+Some of the BIM models that you will be creating are quite large and this storage need along with the disk space required for the software applications themselves can quickly fill up the partitioned PC side of your hard drive.